thufv/mastery/readme.md

 # An example to show the difficulty of merging ordered list:
 # If "left" add one statement and "right" add two same statement,
 # what should I do?

+MPAndroidChart.b28aae50fc6b0dd48a812831d6ef0c5c98ef8c0f.base.MPChartExample.src.com.xxmassdeveloper.mpchartexample.BarChartActivitySinus
+# An counterexample to show the flaw in the cases
+# that "base" is very different from "left" and "right",
+# but "left" and "right" and similar enough.
+# Our algorithm unfortunately can't handle this case properly.

+cpachecker.70675412d1cefbed8965dc7ac68facea7eb00889.base.src.org.sosy_lab.cpachecker.cfa.objectmodel.c.FunctionDefinitionNode
+# A good example to show that we could explosure some conflicts
+# that jdime will just merge without any hint for developer
 ```
 #### New Benchmarks